Vessels in Time: A Journey Into the Biblical World

 The Lynn H. Wood Archaeological Museum invites you to journey into the biblical world, where you will find ancient ceramic vessels with powerful stories to tell.
 Through their testimony we can journey back in time to the age of Abraham and David, Deborah and Esther, Nebuchadnezzar and Jeremiah—themselves vessels called to carry on the message to future generations.
 Archaeology has dramatically brought these people, places, and events of the biblical history to life, enabling us to touch the past and learn its lessons.

-In the lobby, the picture of a camel caravan crossing the desert and a tile compass indicating true north invite you to experience these vessels of time as you journey into the biblical world.
+In the lobby, a tile compass indicating true north invites you to experience these vessels of time as you journey into the biblical world.

 The permanent exhibition is organized in chronological order.
 The objects date from the invention of writing and the first cities—from 3200 B.C. to the Roman Empire in the Byzantine Period in A.D.
 450—a journey of more than 3,500 years of history.
 To make this journey possible, we chose to focus on only one aspect of ancient life for each period.
 The theme for each case was chosen based on a major characteristic of that time.
 Together they not only form a sequential movement through time, but also give glimpses of different aspects and their use as illustrated in more than 200 photographs and illustrations.
 Biblical passages connect the themes to known biblical events, emphasizing the authenticity of the biblical story.